SantanderMetGroup/bctool/README_BCtable.md

 Most filters take an input stream, process it, and send out the result as an output stream to be used by the next filter.
 This is a list of available filters:

+**celsius2K**
+:  Unit conversion from Celsius degrees to Kelvin units.

 **convert2grb**
 :  Converts the stream to GRIB format